imdahmd/node-express-rest-app/README.md

 ## Purpose

-To demonstrate simple http server with GET and POST handlers, written in nodejs
+To demonstrate http server with GET and POST handlers, written in nodejs using [expressjs framework](http://expressjs.com/).
+Please contrast the code here with the code in node-simple-rest-app

 ### How does it work